dlab-berkeley/programming-fundamentals/1-2_create.md

 $ rm python_script.py
 ~~~

 This command removes files ("rm" is short for "remove").
-If we run `ls` again,its output is empty once more, which tells us that our file is gone:
+If we run `ls` again, its output is empty once more, which tells us that our file is gone:

 ~~~ {.input}
 $ ls